StockwatchDev/stockwatch/README.md

 # Running and editing

 1. Create a virtual env shell using `poetry shell`.
-2. Run the stockwatch executable using: `python -m stockwatch --dash`
+3. Run the stockwatch executable using: `python -m stockwatch`
-3. For help with the arguments use `python -m stockwatch --help`.
+4. For help with the arguments use `python -m stockwatch --help`.
-4. Start your preferred editor from the poetry shell (this ensures that the virtual env is still valid).
+5. Start your preferred editor from the poetry shell (this ensures that the virtual env is still valid).

 Alternatively you can use `poetry run python -m stockwatch` instead